grafana/grafana/docs/sources/alerting/fundamentals/annotation-label/how-to-use-labels.md

 {{% admonition type="note" %}}
 Labels prefixed with `grafana_` are reserved by Grafana for special use.
 If a manually configured label is added beginning with `grafana_` it may be overwritten in case of collision.
-To stop the Grafana Alerting engine from adding a reserved label, you can disable it via the `disabled_labels` option in [unified_alerting.reserved_labels][unified-alerting-reserved-labels] configuration.
+To stop the Grafana Alerting engine from adding a reserved label, you can disable it via the `disabled_labels` option in [unified_alerting.reserved_labels](ref:unified-alerting-reserved-labels) configuration.
 {{% /admonition %}}

 Grafana reserved labels can be used in the same way as manually configured labels.
 The current list of available reserved labels are: